Recitation tasks revamped? Students' perceptions of smartphone-based experimental and programming tasks in introductory mechanics: Discussion

 \subsection{Affective responses (RQ2)}

-To assess affective responses from the Exp-tasks in more detail, we consider effect sizes of the comparison between the Exp-, Pro-, and Rec-tasks.
-This comparison is supplemented by comparative data for weekly video analysis tasks and standard recitation tasks evaluated in a previous study\footnote{Reference~\cite{Klein.2016} investigated a group of 36 students who analyzed prerecorded videos on kinematics and dynamics and 40 control group students who completed comparable standard recitation tasks without video analysis.
+To assess affective responses from the Exp-tasks in more detail, we consider effect sizes Cohen's $d_p$ with pool standard deviation \cite{GouletPelletier.2018} and 95\% confidence intervals \cite{Fritz.2012} of the post-hoc-comparisons between the Exp-, Pro-, and Rec-tasks.
+This comparison is supplemented by comparative data for weekly video analysis tasks and standard recitation tasks evaluated in a previous study\footnote{Reference~\cite{Klein.2016} investigated a group of 36 students who analyzed partly given, partly self-recorded videos on kinematics and dynamics and 40 control group students who completed comparable standard recitation tasks without video analysis.
 Despite some differences in data collection modes and rating scales, a comparison with our study is meaningful as data were collected in a comparable German first-semester physics course using similar items for \textit{curiosity}, \textit{interest}, \textit{reference to reality}, \textit{disciplinary authenticity}, and \textit{autonomy}.} in a similar setting using comparable instruments \cite{Klein.2016}.
 Table~\ref{Tab:overallcomparison} and effect sizes in Fig.~\ref{fig:ComparisonReference} reveal five key aspects for discussion.

-1. Students in our study rated the Exp-tasks, in tendency, higher than the Pro-tasks for \textit{curiosity}, \textit{interest}, and \textit{reference to reality} ($d=0.48$, $0.44$, and $1.23$, respectively).
+1. Students in our study rated the Exp-tasks, in tendency, higher than the Pro-tasks for \textit{curiosity} ($d_p=0.42$, 95\%-CI $[0.00, 0.83]$), \textit{interest} ($d_p=0.28$, 95\%-CI $[-0.15, 0.71]$), and \textit{reference to reality} ($d_p=1.22$, 95\%-CI $[0.70, 1.73]$).
 This can be partially explained by open-text responses from the weekly surveys, where students described the Pro-tasks sometimes as difficult, rather complex, and (time-)demanding, with unclear instructions.
 Correspondingly, many expressed a desire for clearer guidance, more explanations, and a reduction in the scope and complexity of the tasks.
 This suggests that some students were probably challenged, possibly overwhelmed by the Pro-tasks, which may explain their lower affective responses to the Pro-tasks, as also reflected in the lower rating of the subscale \textit{curiosity/interest (short)}.
 In particular, the too-difficult task Pro~1 likely played a significant role in this outcome.

 2. The Exp-tasks (and Pro-tasks) were perceived as lower than the Rec-tasks regarding \textit{curiosity} and \textit{interest}.
 This finding counters expectations about the use of smartphone experiments, as summarized in the introduction and state of research.
 Specifically, it differs from findings in Ref.~\cite{Kaps.2022}, where no significant difference in motivation and curiosity was found between students working on smartphone-based experimental tasks and those working on standard recitation tasks only.
 In their earlier work \cite{Kaps.2021}, students even reported increased interest in learning more about physics due to smartphone-based tasks.
 Several factors may explain the discrepancy between Exp- and Rec-tasks.